Last Updated on March 14, 2023 by Dave Schoenbeck

 One of the most effective ways to combat self-limiting beliefs is to counter them with positive affirmations.
-Every time you catch yourself thinking you aren’t good enough or deserving of success, counter that with a positive thought, such as “I am a brilliant leader” or “I am making a difference.”
+Whenever you think you aren’t good enough or deserving of success, counter that with a positive thought, such as “I am a brilliant leader” or “I am making a difference.”

-- Surround yourself with positive people you’d like to emulate.
-If you’re surrounded by negative Nancies, it will be easier for you to fall into that old mindset.
+- Surround yourself with positive peopled who you would like to emulate.
+If negative Nancies surround you, it will be easier for you to fall into that old mindset.

 - Find a mentor to help you stay positive.
 This should be someone with experience in your industry who can provide reliable feedback when you doubt yourself.